 Edited by James Scorer

-Rather than analysing the current boom in comics by focusing just on the printed text, however, this book looks at diverse manifestations of comics 'beyond the page'.
-Contributors look at digital comics and social media networks; comics as graffiti and stencil art in public spaces; comics as a tool for teaching architecture or processing social trauma; and comics consumption and publishing as forms of shaping national, social and political identities.
+Rather than analysing the current boom in comics by focusing just on the printed text, however, this book looks at diverse manifestations of comics ‘beyond the page’.
+Contributors explore digital comics and social media networks; comics as graffiti and stencil art in public spaces; comics as a tool for teaching architecture or processing social trauma; and the consumption and publishing of comics as forms of shaping national, social and political identities.

-Comics Beyond the Page in Latin America demonstrates the importance of analysing how comics circulate in all manner of ways beyond print media.
-And it also reminds us of the need to think about the creative role of comics in societies with less established comics markets than in Europe, the US and Asia.
+Comics Beyond the Page in Latin America demonstrates the importance of studying how comics circulate in all manner of ways beyond print media.
+It also reminds us of the need to think about the creative role of comics in societies with less established comics markets than in Europe, the US and Asia.